fgamgee/Jitsi-Meet-Secure-Server/README.md

 # Jitsi-Meet-Secure-Server
 Project for newbies (NOOBs) so they can have a private and secure Jitsi-Meet server.
 It is specifically for those who do not know how to host a secure webserver, but need a private videoconferencing solution.
 The Jitsi development team provides a quick install, but the user is responsible for securing the server.
-This project automates that process.
+This project automates the process of securing the server including hardening using CIS benchmarks, CVE elimination or mitigations, secure defaults, and providing for meeting host authorization and controls.

 ## Introduction
 This project provides two complete, open source solutions based on Jitsi-Meet to meet the needs of individuals or small organizations.
 One is intended for cloud deployment and one intended as a dedicated server running in a SOHO (Small Office/Home Office) environment.